iris-hep/iris-hep.github.io/pages/fellows/PratyushDas.md

   focus-area: as

 current_status: >
-  As of Fall 2021, Pratyush is beginning graduate studies in Computer Science at Purdue University.
+  April 2021 - As of Fall 2021, Pratyush is beginning graduate studies in Computer Science at Purdue University.
 github-username: reikdas